condabench/condabench_details/conversation_simulation/user_proxy.md

 # User Proxy Agent
-Below is the prompt used for the user proxy agent:
+Below is the prompt used for the User Proxy agent:

 ---
 ~~~